Spring'26: Complexity of Computation and Hardness of Approximation (CS 538)

 Instructor: Karthik C. S.

-This is a graduate complexity theory course.
-There will be a special emphasis on providing a lot of context to the contents covered in the course.
-For the first half, we will follow Goldreich's textbook; for the second half, we will use various surveys, research articles, and lecture notes.
+This is a graduate course in computational complexity theory.
+The course will place special emphasis on providing context and intuition for the material covered.
+For the first half of the course, we will follow Goldreich's textbook; for the second half, we will use various surveys, research articles, and lecture notes.

-Prerequisites: It will be helpful to have some background in algorithms/discrete math, but no formal prerequisite will be enforced.
-If you do not satisfy the official prerequisites but are still interested in registering for the course, and you are concerned if you will be sufficiently prepared for the course, please send me an email.
+Prerequisites: It will be helpful to have some background in algorithms and/or discrete mathematics, but no formal prerequisite will be enforced.
+If you do not satisfy the official prerequisites but are still interested in registering for the course and are concerned about being sufficiently prepared, please send me an email.

 The only real prerequisite is some mathematical maturity.